SlugFiller/godot-vector2d/README.md

-# Vector graphics plugin for Godot 4
+# Vector graphics plugin for Godot

 This is a prototype vector graphics and SVG import plugin written for the [Godot game engine](https://github.com/godotengine/godot).
-It uses a tracing shader to draw the shapes in real time, without tessellating the shape.
-Curve winding is calculated for every pixel.
+This version relies on [Godot PR 75278](https://github.com/godotengine/godot/pull/75278) being merged.
+For a version implemented using a shader instead see the [Godot 3](https://github.com/SlugFiller/godot-vector2d/tree/godot-3) or [Godot 4.0](https://github.com/SlugFiller/godot-vector2d/tree/godot-4.0) branches.

 Both SVG import and an internal vector shape editor are available as options for creating the shape.
 Strokes are available using a runtime stroke to fill filter node, and basic linear and radial gradients are implemented in the fill shader.